AlexaforMuggles/100-days-of-code/r1-log.md

 ### R1D41
 **Today's Progress:**
+Finished the Basic Data Structures section on FreeCodeCamp.

 **Learnings:**
+Nested arrays and objects.
+Adding and deleting stuff from them.

 **Thoughts:**
+Was a bit more difficult than yesterday but only a few things were truly baffling.
+Most made sense.

 **Link to work:**
+Just FreeCodeCamp, no Github.

 ### R1D42
 **Today's Progress:**
+Started with Basic Algorithm Scripting.
+The first challenge was simple but already the second was too hard.

 **Learnings:**
+I like breaking problems down like this:

+function reverseString(str) {
+  // take the string and break it into letters in an array, eg. [h,e, l, l, o]
+  // reverse the element's order [o, l, l, e, h]
+  // convert the array into a string again eg o, l, l, e, h
+  // join everything together again olleh
+  // return reversed string (revStr)
+}

+However even that didn't bring me close to the solution.
+I find that when I read other people's comments and solutions shit doesn't click.
+I get single concepts but putting them together seems too much to ask now.

 **Thoughts:**
+Slowing down takes humility.
+I feel a bit angry actually.
+You would think that after all of these hours you'd know more or at least could somewhat competently help yourself.
+The instinct is to race through things and experience the dopamine hit of speedy progress.
+However here I need to slow down much more instead of speeding up.
+The first challenge was simple but already the second had me stymied.
+So tomorrow I shall return to that and see if my brain actually remembers anything from the solution that I had to look at today.
+Keep doing this until it makes sense.
+Only progress to the next challenge when you have done it often enough to not require hints or solutions.

 **Link to work:**
+Just FreeCodeCamp, no Github.

 ### R1D43
 **Today's Progress:**